darraghmonaghan/project1/feedback.md

 ##Next Steps

+* Add a `.md` to your readme (which looks great).
+You can look up more on how to format markdown if you'd like to add to the readme's styling.
 * Consider using a date picker input for date fields
 * Consider adding model validations to the user for a signup (ex password must be > 6 characters, username is unique, etc)
 * Consider adding client-side form validations to signup fields